0V3RR1DE0/MultiMan/scripts/addons/Addon.md

 ## 5. Usage

-To use your addon, place it in the `addons` directory within the MultiMan CLI project.
-Then, when you run the MultiMan CLI, your addon will be automatically detected and listed as an available command.
+To use your addon, place it in the `addons` directory within the Quanta CLI project.
+Then, when you run the Quanta CLI, your addon will be automatically detected and listed as an available command.

 ```
 ╔══(User@Computer)-[Current/Directory]